Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 The Cyclical Endgame: From Debasement to Reaffirmation

-From the perspective of our Kondratieff Wave analogue, CVC is projecting a reoccurrence of this counter-trend USD resurgence in the coming decade.
-The long-wave analysis suggests that the current cycle’s precious metals mania will climax around 2032 (the analogue to 1980), leading to the subsequent USD rebound projected from 2032 to 2037 (the analogue to 1980–1985).
+The analysis suggests the current cycle’s precious metals mania will climax around 2032 (analogous to 1980).
+This will lead to the subsequent USD rebound projected from 2032 to 2037 (analogous to 1980–1985).

 Figure 4